Shilnidhi/jamboree/README.md

 - Building predictive models using machine learning is widely popular among the data scientists/ML engineers.
 By working through this case study, individuals gain hands-on experience and practical skills in the field.

 - Additionally, it will enhance one's ability to communicate with the stakeholders involved in data-related projects and help the organization take better, data-driven decisions.

+## Objective
+- As a data scientist/ML engineer hired by Jamboree, your primary objective is toanalyze the given dataset and derive valuable insights from it.
+Additionally, utilize the dataset to construct a predictive model capable of estimating an applicant's likelihood of admission based on the available features.Your analysis will help Jamboree in understanding what factors are important in graduate admissions and how these factors are interrelated among themselves.
+It will also help predict one's chances of admission given the rest of the variables.